-The Gran Pajatén Biosphere Reserve is located in Peru, nestled between the Andes and Amazon plains.
-Its territory comprises a diversity of natural habitats, notably dry forests, and Yungas.
-Located in the Central Cordillera, the reserve is characterized by high altitudes and a pristine ecosystem.
+The Gran Pajatén Biosphere Reserve is nestled between the Andes and Amazon plains and comprises a diversity of natural habitats, notably dry forests and Yungas.
+It has a rich cultural and historical heritage, linked to 40 archaeological sites dating from the pre-Columbian era.

-The Gran Pajatén Biosphere reserve is located in Peru, nestled between the Andes and Amazon plains.
-Its territory covers 2,509,699 ha (6,201,600 acres) and comprises a diversity of natural habitats, notably dry forests, and Yungas: tropical valleys along the eastern slope of the Andes Mountains characterized by a rainy, humid and warm climate.
+The Gran Pajatén Biosphere Reserve is nestled between the Andes Mountains and Amazon plains.
+Its territory covers 2,509,699 ha (6,201,600 acres) and comprises a diversity of natural habitats, notably dry forests and Yungas: tropical valleys along the eastern slope of the Andes, characterized by a rainy, humid and warm climate.

 While the reserve reaches a maximum height of 4,650 m (15,250 ft) above sea level, it nevertheless contains important gold mines and rich water resources, due to the presence of 150 lagoons that originate from glaciers.

 Located in the Central Cordillera, the Biosphere Reserve is characterized by high altitudes and a pristine ecosystem.
 It incorporates the Río Abiseo National Park, which is inscribed on UNESCO’s World Heritage List.

 The site is home to fauna and flora of rain forests characteristic of this region of the Andes, and has a high level of endemism.
 It is the only place on earth where the yellow-tailed woolly monkey, previously thought extinct, is to be found.

 The Biosphere Reserve comprises around 5,000 flora species of which 174 are Pteridophyta.
 The forests contain an abundance of Polylepis Multifuga, endemic in Peru, and Andean palm trees.